UEFA opens investigation into FC Barcelona's alleged improper payments to former referee official – KION546

 CNN has reached out to FC Barcelona for comment on the opening of the UEFA investigation.

-CNN has reached out to UEFA to confirm possible punishments if the club is found guilty.
+When contacted by CNN regarding possible punishments if the club is found guilty, UEFA referred CNN back to its original statement.
 The governing body’s statutes dictate punishments ranging from warnings and fines to “exclusion from future competitions” for any possible violations of UEFA’s legal framework.

 Former FCB presidents Sandro Rosell and Josep Maria Bartomeu, former club CEO Oscar Grau and former club director of professional sports Albert Soler have also been charged along with Negreira.